hashicorp/katakoda/vault-telemetry-splunk/01-start-containers.md

 1. Define a plan
 1. Apply the defined plan

-Once the plan is applied, the infrastructure will be fully configured and ready to go.
+Once the plan is applied, the infrastructure will be fully configured and ready to go after the Splunk provisioning completes.
+The entire process usually requires approximately 4 minutes time.

 Begin by initializing the Terraform configuration.